A Timeless History

 In Charlotte, NC, our current International President, Dorothy Buckhanan Wilson, LHD, unveiled the 2014-2018 International Program that will focus on Launching New Dimensions of Service℠.
 Members of Alpha Kappa Alpha Sorority will have an opportunity to address community needs with programs in five target areas:Educational Enrichment, Health Promotion, Family Strengthening, Environmental Ownership and Global Impact.
 Alpha Kappa Alpha Sorority will expand its community presence as a result of these initiatives, which include International Community Impact Days and our signature enrichment program, ASCEND Youth Enrichment Program℠.

 Gamma Delta Omega has had a busy 2016.
 In April the chapter served as one of the host chapters for the 63rd Mid-Atlantic Regional Conference held in Virginia Beach, Va.
 During the conference, our chapter won the regional award for our ASCEND program, led by our president, LaEunice Brown, was recognized as a Platinum supporter of our Educational Advancement Foundation and our former president, Dr. Aurelia T. Williams, won the Graduate Leadership Award.
-In May, we welcomed 16 new members affectionately referred to KustomMade and in September 2016, the chapter was recognized at our fall business meeting for having the largest chapter in attendance with 63 members present.
+In May, we welcomed 16 new members affectionately referred to as KustomMade and in September 2016, the chapter was recognized at our fall business meeting for having the largest chapter in attendance with 63 members present.

 Since 2016 Gamma Delta Omega has grown stronger in its outreach within Portsmouth and surrounding areas community.
 In 2017, 22 new members were welcomed into the chapter.
-Currently, Gamma Delta Omega have members serving on both International and Regional committees.
+Currently, Gamma Delta Omega has members serving on both International and Regional committees.
 It has received a proclamation from the City of Portsmouth for Heart Health Month for its Pink Goes Red initiative and stands as the first chapter in the Mid-Atlantic Region to host a “Pink Rally” for Breast Cancer that generated local news attention, as well as the first chapter to host a “Pink Hat Luncheon” for Breast Cancer Awareness in the City of Portsmouth.
 In 2019, the chapter raised more than $10,000 for the HBCU Day of Giving campaign.
 The chapter continuously brings awareness to Refugees in America and was one of a few chapters who supported refugee students who came to the United States to attend school at Hampton University after being displaced by Hurricane Dorian.
 In 2018, Dr. Glenda Glover, International President, introduced her theme “Exemplifying Excellence Through Sustainable Service” with serving with Excellence being the key component.
 Each chapter is charged with 5 targets to implement: HBCU for Life: A Call to Action, Women’s Healthcare and Wellness, Building Your Economic Legacy, The Arts, Global Impact, and the Signature Program #CAP℠.
 Gamma Delta Omega looks forward to continuously being a viable part of its community.
 We anticipate additional growth with our community partners and being a resource to those in need of our service, as we strive to Serve with Excellence.

 Former Chapter Presidents